anyaevostinar/anyaevostinar.github.io/classes/257-w26/prep-more-patterns.md

 ## Basic Learning Objectives
 Before class, you should be able to:
-* Define what the Observer, Iterator, and Decorator design patterns are
+* Define what the Observer, Iterator, Decorator, and State design patterns are

 ## Advanced Learning Objectives
 After class, you should be able to:
-* Implement these three patterns in Python
+* Implement these four patterns in Python
 * Explain how code smells, class design principles, and design patterns reinforce each other or possibly conflict

 ## Readings